latanas/city-server/README.md

 # Deployment of the Server

+Currently, the project must not be deployed to any public server, as I need to implement the API authentication.
+In the future, I will create a separate `deployment` Maven profile.

+The project can be depoyed to local Apache Tomcat server, just make sure to change the `test` user before executing the following command:

 `./mvnw clean package`

-Make sure to change the `test` user to something else before deployment!
-In the future, I will create a separate `deployment` Maven profile to do this automatically.
-The server is configured to deploy to Apache Tomcat, copy the `.war` archive form the `target\` folder into the Apache Tomcat deployment folder.
+Copy the produced `.war` archive form the `target\` folder into the local Apache Tomcat.